khaled-mehizel/HR-analysis/README.md

 - Average Tenure in the company.
 - Distribution of Employees by age.
 - Distribution of employees by Years of Service.
+- Comparing departments in terms of attrition and population.
+- Distribution of employees by Monthly Rate.

+**Employee Information**:
 - Distribution of employees by Commute Distance.
-- Distribution of employees by Monthly Rate (trimmed).

-**Employee Information**:
 - Is the commute distance a factor? (attrition vs commute distance)
-- Are people who were in a lot of companies at higher risk of attrition?

 **Performance and compensation**:
-  - Average monthly rate by Age Group.
   - Do hikes in salary affect attrition?
-  - Which departments suffer from the most attrition?
   - What about people who do overtime vs those who don't?

 **Management and career growth**:
-  - How long has been the employee in their current position without getting promoted?
+  - How long do employees stay in the company?
-  - Do people who stay under the same manager for longer resign more often?
   - Is current work-life balance a factor?